treangenlab/radmicrobes/session3/README.md

 #### Example 2 - Maximum-likelihood Inferred Phylogeny

 I'm now going to show how we can use a core genome alignment as input to a maximum likelihood inferred phylogeny.
 One of my favorite tools is [Gubbins](https://github.com/nickjcroucher/gubbins), which includes multiple ML software tools such as **IQ-TREE 2** and **RAxML-NG**.
 It uses a sliding window variant detection to look for high snp density regions that are signals of potential high recombination.
 However, given our small sample size and high divergence, I would not use in this particular case.
+I would also note that you **cannot use Gubbins for core gene alignments generated from pan-genome tools**.
 Therefore, going to show an example using IQ-TREE 2 and go over some of the options.
 Dr. Baptista will go over RAxML-ng in the follow section:

 ```
 iqtree2 -B 1000 --alrt 1000 -s kpneumo.clean.full.aln